gildlab/ethgild/README.md

 All token behaviour is default Open Zeppelin.
 This works because none of the function names collide, or if they do the signature overloads cleanly (e.g. `_mint`).

+## Purpose

+Product made for ourselves.
+During bear markets BTC, ETH, alt-coin holders may want to move to more stable currencies.
+But do not believe in viability / stability of national fiat currencies USDC.
+Nor in the construction of stablecoins e.g. USDT.
+So we create a token contract for ETH that stabilises the flucations of ETH and potentially allows it to return to ATH values faster, as well as drop slower.

 ## Vaulting

 Simply send ETH to the contract.